SuriyaNatarajan/projects/Bit_Manipulation/README.md

 - [x] Convert Uppercase to LowerCase: (July 9th 2023)
 - [x] Convert Lowercase to Uppercase (July 9th 2023)
 - [x] Invert Alphabet’s Case (July 9th 2023)
-- [ ] Find Letter Position in alphabet
+- [x] Find Letter Position in alphabet (July 9th 2023)
-- [ ] Given a set of numbers where all elements occur an even number of times except one number, find the odd occurring number.
+- [x] Given a set of numbers where all elements occur an even number of times except one number, find the odd occurring number.
+(July 9th 2023)
 - [ ] Swap two numbers using Bit manipulation:
 - [ ] Calculate XOR from 1 to n
 - [ ] Find XOR of numbers from the range [L,R]